Hiking My Feelings to Manage Diabetes

 This disease is the best thing that ever happened to me because it created the space I needed in my life to truly get back to myself, so I could take care of myself.
 And if you’re used to taking care of everyone else before you care for yourself, this transition can feel selfish.
 I urge you to resist the distractions, these internalized beliefs that we are not worthy of caring for ourselves, because we are.
 When we stop putting everyone else first and take care of ourselves, we can find health and happiness.
 When we put on our own oxygen masks first, we can help the people around us.
 When we heal our wounds, we can show up authentically in community with other people, and the folks around us are positively impacted by the work we’ve done, and they want to make those changes for themselves.
 This is the ripple effect I believe we can all be a part of, and it has to start with us.

-Where can our audience where they can get in touch with you and learn more about Hiking My Feelings?
+Where can our audience get in touch with you and learn more about Hiking My Feelings?